reflectoring/reflectoring.github.io/_posts/2020-07-09-implementing-retry-with-resilience4j.md

 **Retries increase the response time of APIs.** This may not be an issue if the client is another application like a cron job or a daemon process.
 If it's a person, however, sometimes it's better to be responsive, fail quickly, and give feedback rather than making the person wait while we keep retrying.

-**For some critical use cases, it's better to trade off response time in favor of reliability** and implement retries even if the client is a person.
+**For some critical use cases, reliability can be more important than response time** and we may need to implement retries even if the client is a person.
 Money transfer in banking or a travel agency booking flights and hotels for a trip are good examples - users expect reliability, not an instantaneous response for such use cases.
+We can be responsive by immediately notifying the user that we have accepted their request and letting them know once it is completed.

 ## Using the Resilience4j Retry Module